-Audits schema design, resolver performance, N+1 queries, field authorization, and depth limiting.
+Audits schema design, resolver performance, N+1 queries (database calls that multiply with data size), field authorization, and depth limiting.

 Workspace Prep Prompt